Nicolette Goff is a watercolourist, writer, and dedicated gardener. Her books, articles and paintings reveal her love of nature.

 Ornamental Shrubs to Consider for Layering

 Many of these plants layer naturally when a low branch happens to touch the ground and roots sprout.
 I've given away several rosemary bushes that naturally layered.
 My new escallonia plants, created by unintentional layering, are ready to transplant to a new location.

 So, why not propagate intentionally and expand your collection of favorite cultivars?

-Another form of natural layering is plants that send out stolons, such as strawberries, ajuga, and spider plant; or plants that have offsets, such as bananas, many bromeliads, and hens and chicks.
+Another form of natural layering is plants that send out stolons, such as strawberries, ajuga, and spider plants; or plants that have offsets, such as bananas, many bromeliads, and hens and chicks.

 Methods of Layering